Alluxio/alluxio/docs/Running-Spark-on-Tachyon.md

 Take a look at [http://localhost:19999](http://localhost:19999), there should be a file info there.

-If you are running tachyon in fault tolerant mode along with zookeeper additionally add new entry in previously created `spark/conf/core-site.xml`
+If you are running tachyon in fault tolerant mode with zookeeper and the hadoop cluster is a 1.x cluster, additionally add new entry in previously created `spark/conf/core-site.xml`

     <property>
         <name>fs.tachyon-ft.impl</name>